opencord/ecord/docs/installation_guide.md

 * *show management ip address*

 ### **Optional** Configure the breakout cable on the fabric switch
-If you use a fabric switch with 40G interfaces and a 4X10G breakout cable to go to the Centec Etherned Edge you need to properly configure the interface on which the breakout cable is connected.
+If you use a fabric switch with 40G interfaces and a 4 x 10G breakout cable to go to the Centec Etherned Edge you need to properly configure the interface on which the breakout cable is connected.
-By default, all 32 ports are running in 1x40G mode.
-The */etc/accton/ofdpa.conf* needs to be modified if we want to break out 1x40G into 4x10G.
+By default, all 32 ports are running in 1 x 40G mode.
+The */etc/accton/ofdpa.conf* needs to be modified if we want to break out 1 x 40G into 4 x 10G.
 Do the following:
 * ssh into the fabric switch (username and password are usually root/onl)
 * *vi /etc/accton/ofdpa.conf*